remix-run/react-router/docs/getting-started/tutorial.md

 Let's add a button that marks the invoice as paid and then navigates to the index route.

-First you can copy paste this function that deletes an invoice from our fake data store:
+First you can copy and paste this function that deletes an invoice from our fake data store:

 ```js filename=src/data.js
 export function deleteInvoice(number) {